-7.5.1 Effectiveness of operation
+7.5.1 Effectiveness of installation

-All tests shall measure effectiveness of operation.
-The effectiveness of operation shall be measured by the percentage of users who achieve the main goal(s) of use of a product accurately and completely.
-The precise criteria for successful achievement of each goal identified in 7.2.1 shall be used to determine the number of users successfully achieving each goal.
+All tests shall measure effectiveness of installation.
+The precise criteria for successful achievement of each installation goal identified in 7.2.1 shall be used to determine the number of users successfully achieving each goal.

-7.5.2 Efficiency of operation
+7.5.2 Efficiency of installation

-If time to achieve the goal is important, this shall be measured as the time taken to achieve the main goal(s).
-The time taken to achieve the goal(s) shall be measured from the time the user is asked to start to the time the goal has been achieved.
+If time to achieve the installation goal(s) is important, this shall be measured.
+The time taken to achieve the goal(s) shall be measured from the time the user is asked to start opening the packaging to the time the goal has been achieved.

-7.5.3 Satisfaction with operation
+7.5.3 Satisfaction with installation

-If satisfaction with operation is being measured, it shall be measured by the attitude towards the operation of the product user interface with the scale specified in Annex E. If there is more than one main goal, satisfaction with operation should be measured for each main goal and for overall usage.
+If satisfaction with installation is being measured, it shall be measured by the attitude towards the installation of the product with the scale specified in Annex E.